SaxonRah/DevPunk/ReadMe.txt

    5*  | Bloom Demo - Has Outlined Text - enter toggles text bloom
    6*  | Blur Demo - Has Outlined Text
-   7*  | Bloom N Blur Demo - Has Outlined Text - enter toggles text bloom 8*  | Transition - arrowKeys, space, - Move, Jump,
-   9*  | Tinting - Tint Sprites - Click on the Slider Bar
-   10*  | Lighting - click to reveal randomly generated blocks - Space changes color intensity
+   7*  | Bloom N Blur Demo - Has Outlined Text - enter toggles text bloom 8*  | Transition - arrowKeys, space, - Move, Jump,  C will say attacking in the console 9*  | Tinting - Tint Sprites - Click on the Slider Bar 10*  | Lighting - click to reveal randomly generated blocks - Space changes color intensity
    - Every World BUT Tinting has the ablity to click and emit particles from mouse click with gravity